Shotbow/fudawiki-files/hanafuda/games/bakabana.md

 |\*|[![Willow with Lightning](/sheldonchen-cards/113.svg#hanafuda-card =50x)](/en/hanafuda/suits/willow#lightning)|
 \* The [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Lightning](/en/hanafuda/suits/willow#lightning) card's value is dependent on the card that it is used to capture.
 If it is paired with another ![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Willow, it is merely treated as a Chaff and is worth no points; if used as a wild card, it is worth the same number of points as the card it was paired with.
 # Yaku
+A player may earn points for any and all of the following yaku whose cards they have captured.

 Due to the asymmetrical gameplay, yaku are calculated differently for the last player ("Kan").
 For the first three players, all three cards of a given yaku must be captured to earn its points.
 But because Kan has fewer chances to capture cards, they qualify as completing a yaku if they have obtained two of the three required cards.
 If Kan has all three cards for a yaku, it counts as two yaku, so 20 points, instead.
 |Value|Name|Composition
 |:---:|:---:|:---:|